Akira Maeda: New Japan Pro Wrestling (1978–1984)

 Maeda entered the New Japan Pro-Wrestling (NJPW) dojo in 1978, after being discovered at a karate tournament, and debuted the same year.
-Like many other New Japan stars before and after him, Maeda embarked on a foreign tour to the United Kingdom, where he adopted the Kwik-kik-Lee moniker.
+Like many other New Japan stars before and after him, Maeda embarked on a foreign tour to the United Kingdom in 1982, where he adopted the Kwik-kik-Lee moniker.
 In 1983, he participated in the first International Wrestling Grand Prix tournament, won by Hulk Hogan.
 He was one of three Japanese entrants to the international tournament, alongside Antonio Inoki and Rusher Kimura.

 World Wrestling Federation (1984)

 Maeda would briefly join Vince McMahon's WWF for a few months in the Spring of 1984 working in the opening matches of shows and even appearing a few times in televised bouts.
+He defeated Pierre Lefebvre in a tournament final for the vacated WWF International Heavyweight Championship on March 25 in Madison Square Gardens.

 Universal Wrestling Federation (1984–1985)

 In 1984, Maeda, Yoshiaki Fujiwara, and other New Japan defectors formed the Japanese UWF.
 It was during his time in the first incarnation of the UWF that his willingness to show his displeasure in the ring became known; he quarreled with Satoru Sayama (the original Tiger Mask) over the direction of the UWF, as Maeda and other wrestlers were reportedly resentful of Sayama's cramming too much creative power.
 This included booking himself to win all his matches, where others, Maeda included, "jobbed" in the worked matches.
 The promotion folded a year later, and Maeda returned to New Japan, where he became one of the promotion's biggest stars.